Step 2. Rely on uoAlert

-Stay informed during emergencies with Alertus, a new tool available for uOttawa students.
-You will also be helping us with our pilot test of new tools for students!
-Download the Alertus client in order to receive screen alerts during an emergency affecting campus:
+Stay informed during emergencies with Alertus.
+Download the Alertus client onto your computer in order to receive screen alerts during an emergency affecting campus:

 When activated, an alert will appear on your screen with the following text: ALERTE !!
 ALERT followed by a brief description of the affected area and what action to take.

 Look for your Alertus icon in your tray!